-In all scenarios, it was found that there was sufficient headroom in cash flow to continue operating within current resources for the next 18 months, and without the requirement to utilise the available financing facility as detailed in note 3 or obtain further external funding.
-The Group was therefore found to have sufficient financial strength to withstand further disruption due to the pandemic.
+In all scenarios, it was found that there was sufficient headroom in cash flow to continue operating within current resources for the next 18 months, and without the requirement to utilise the available financing facility as detailed in note 3, or procure further external funding.
+The Group was therefore found to have sufficient financial strength to withstand considerable financial headwinds.